leon-forster/TwitterBot/README.md

 # TwitterBot

-This twitter bot has been created using pyhton and tweepy.
+This twitter bot has been created using python and tweepy.

 It reads a random line from a text file every 8 hours.
 I have included Roger's Profanisaurus within the text file.